 "Understanding the Problem is the Key to Solving It."

-Psychological Testing also explores how a child is coping when a parent suffers from an anxiety disorder, and whether or not he or she is showing signs of anxiety, as well.
+Psychological Testing explores how a child is coping when a parent suffers from an anxiety disorder, and whether or not he or she is showing signs of anxiety, as well.
 Find out where things are going well and where you might need to intervene to help?

 Various standardized measures, informal screening tools, behavioral rating scales and informal measures, such as drawings and play based interviews are used to assess anxiety disorders in children.
 What measures or procedures are most appropriate depend on the child, and his or her individual needs.
 Not all of these measures will apply to each case.
 Some of those that are typically used by Dr. O'Connor include:

 School Neuropsychological testing components frequently inform the assessment as well, as do neurocognitive, learning and academic measures.
 Elevated levels of Anxiety can contribute to learning problems or be the result of them.
-Similarly, elevated levels of anxiety can contribute to various neurocognitive weaknesses, for example, problems with executive control, as well as related problems, such as difficulties with attention, concentration, and working memory.
+Similarly, elevated levels of anxiety can contribute to various neurocognitive weaknesses, for example, problems with executive control, as well as difficulties with attention, concentration, and working memory.
 These in turn inhibit the child's ability to learn and function effectively at school.

 Following the assessment, Dr. O’Connor scores, interprets and summarizes the information gleaned from the various assessment procedures.